lokefu/Text_Summarization_using_Transformer-XL/README.md

    git clone https://github.com/lokefu/Text_Summarization_using_Transformer-XL.git
    `````

+## Dataset

+The datasets used in this project are included in the repository and were downloaded from Hugging Face in `dataset.ipynb`.
+The model was fine-tuned specifically on the pre-processed cnn_dailymail dataset, named with `train_subset.pt` and `val_subset.pt`.
+As the files exceed the file size limits of GitHub, you need to download our pre-processed dataset from `https://drive.google.com/drive/folders/1E6Yk9Z-q2bkrw5MeAhepzaEHjDlBbQEp?usp=drive_link` (Remember to put both datasets into the same folder as `model.py` or `model.ipynb`).

 ## Usage

-To use the program, run the `demo.py` script:
+To use the program, run the `demo.py` script: (make sure that you have downloaded all the files and folders)

 ```
 streamlit run app.py